tryFive/.github/profile/README.md

-# Hi there 👋
+# Hello And Welcome To Five👋

-## ⚡ About us
+### ⚡ About us
 If you're discovering Five for the first time, a warm welcome to you!
-Five is all about simplifying the development process without compromising on depth.
-Dive into the world of low-code with a twist at [five.co](https://five.co).
+Five is all about simplifying the development process without compromising on complexity.
+Dive into the world of low-code at [five.co](https://five.co).

-## 🗺️ This README
+### 📝 This README
 This README is your guide to navigating Five's GitHub space.
-For a deeper dive into what Five offers, our official site is the place to be.
+For a deeper dive into what Five offers, [our official site is the place to be](https://five.co/features/).

-## ✨ Open source projects
-Five believes in the power of community.
-We have an open-source section where you can find tools and extensions crafted by our team and the vibrant Five community.

-- [five-open-projects](https://github.com/five/build) - A curated list of open-source tools and extensions built around the Five platform.
+# 📖 Learning
+Checkout the official [documentation for Five](https://help.five.org/2.1/) here

+New to Five?
+Don't worry!
+Check out our [Quick Start Guide](https://help.five.org/2.1/docs/getting-started/quick-start-guide/introduction).
+It's a simple step-by-step guide to help you learn how to easily create a full-stack web app using Five.

+Need some inspiration or guidance?
+Check out [Five-Tutorials](https://github.com/five/tutorials) for a collection of how-tos and best practices.

+For visual learners, our [Five-YouTube-Channel](https://www.youtube.com/c/Five.co) offers a range of video tutorials and showcases to get you up to speed.

+## 📄Templates
+Wondering how you can leverage Five for your projects?
+Dive into our Use Cases to discover a number of template applications that fit your need. <br>
+Whether you're new to the platform or just looking for inspiration, downloading a template is the quickest way to get up and running.
+These templates are pre-designed with best practices in mind, allowing you to focus on customization and bringing your unique vision to life.

+## 🎥Youtube
+Looking for a visual introduction to Five?
+Our YouTube channel is the perfect place to start.
+We've curated a list of beginner-friendly videos to help you hit the ground running:
+-

 ## 👩‍💻 Resources for building
 Want to integrate with Five or extend its capabilities?
 Here are some resources to get you started: